AllenYolk/dendritic-spiking-neuron/README.md

 ### Modules in `dendsn`

-The basic assumption of all the implemented models is: ==all the dendritic neurons in the same layer have exactly the same morphology!==
+The basic assumption of all the implemented models is: **all the dendritic neurons in the same layer have exactly the same morphology!**

 Dendritic neurons are built in a bottom-up manner in this package, and each component is implemented in a separate python script:
 * **dendritic neuron**: `model/neuron.py`